First order asymptotics of the sample average approximation method to solve risk averse stochastic progams: Introduction

 to define the empirical distribution function $\hat{F}_{n,\theta}$ of $G(\theta,Z)$ based on the i.i.d. sample $(Z_{1},\cdots,Z_{n})$.
 Then the SAA method approximates the genuine optimization problem (\ref{optimization risk neutral}) by the following one

 The optimal values depend on the sample size and the realization of the samples of $Z$.
 Their asymptotic behaviour with increasing sample size, also known as the first order asymptotics of (\ref{optimization risk neutral}), is well-known.
 More precisely, the sequence of optimal values of the approximated optimization problem converges $\MP$-a.s. to the optimal value of the genuine stochastic program.
-Moreover, the stochastic sequence
+Moreover, if $G$ is Lipschitz continuous in $\theta$, and if \eqref{optimization risk neutral} has a unique solution, then the stochastic sequence

 is asymptotically normally distributed.
-For these results, and more on asymptotics of the SAA method the reader may consult the monograph \cite{ShapiroEtAl}.
+In \cite{EichhornRoemisch2007} asymptotic distributions of this stochastic sequence have also be found for stochastic mixed-integer programs, where typically the objectives are not continuous in the parameter.
+For these results, and more on asymptotics of the SAA method the reader may consult the monograph \cite{ShapiroEtAl}, and in addition the contributions \cite{Pflug1999} and \cite{Roemisch2003}.

 In several fields like finance, insurance or microeconomics, the assumption of risk neutral decision makers are considered to be too idealistic.
 Instead there it is preferred to study the behaviour of actors with a more cautious attitude, known as risk aversion.
 In this view the optimization problem (\ref{optimization risk neutral}) should be replaced with a \textit{risk averse} stochastic program, i.e. an optimization problem